discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 - author response asset file, for example, figure

 ####Expectations:
-At the start of this process the Word/LaTex file is converted to an HTML file, and overlaid on the XML metadata output to cross check.

-Any conflicts in the information result in an output file to the production team to check, but the Word/LaTex source file is considered the source of truth for author and affiliation information.
+At the start of this process the Word/LaTex file is converted to an HTML file, and overlaid on the XML metadata.
+Any conflicts in the affiliations and author names: the Word/LaTex file is seen as the source of truth and overwrite the EJP output.
+The EJP output is seen as the source of truth for:

-**ExeterPremedia please confirm the process - will this be a downlaod from ECS or an email delivery or shall we set up an AWS bucket for this?**

-The XML metadata is the source of truth for other metadata outputs, eg Funding information, copyright, conflict of interest, contribution.
-See <https://github.com/elifesciences/elife-vendor-workflow-config/blob/master/eLife%20JATS%20processing%20instructions%20xml.xlsx>

-This task is completed using the ECS tool.
+- article type and article info/publisher info
+- Reviewing editor details
+- Related article links
+- Keywords/Major research area/research organism
+- Funding
+- Author contributions
+- Conflicts of interest
+- Copy right details
+- Datasets

-Track changes - only italicisation from pre-editing needs to be available for author to view, with copy edited changes. **ExeterPremedia please confirm**
+Track changes - only italicisation from pre-editing needs to be available for author to view, with copy edited changes. **This is an enhancement - release date TBD**

-For more detailed description of the pre-editing process see: **ExeterPremedia please provide**.
+For more detailed description of the pre-editing process see: **ExeterPremedia please provide rules document**.

 ####Output:
 At the end of the pre-editing process all components are zipped up and delivered to an eLife AWS bucket: elife-production-preedited

-A SOAP message is delivered to PaW to push the article onto the next stage.
-This message will also include additional metadata details: MS pages and word count.
+A SOAP message is delivered to PaW to push the article onto the next stage This message will also include additional metadata details: MS pages and word count.

-- HTML file - follow file naming convention with .html suffix
+- Main XML file
+- XML file of EJP XML converted: file naming: elife-00000-EJP.xml
 - All asset files are converted/sized/renamed as appropriate
 - Zip file name: elife-12345-r1.zip
 - Rare, but if reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
 All actual files remain unchanged in naming convention, even if changed